GSA-TTS/identity-handbook/_articles/pull-request-review.md

 [github-repositories]: {% link _articles/github.md %}#repositories

-- **Who merges**: once there is at least one approving review, the author merges their own pull request.
+- **Who merges**: once there is at least one approving review by a member of the engineering team, the author merges their own pull request.

   - In rare circumstances where a merge is time-sensitive and the pull request author is unavailable, it may be acceptable for another to merge on their